 Tanya Sam via Instagram

-Here are four women from all over the world who are empowering other women to follow their passions through entrepreneurship and advocacy.
+Even given the setbacks women in technology face, there are still women in the industry charging ahead.
+These four women from all over the world have advanced despite everything working against them, and now they’re empowering other women to follow their passions through entrepreneurship and advocacy.

 Rocío Medina van Nierop is making waves in Silicon Valley as the cofounder of the non-profit organization, Latinas in Tech.
 Since its founding in 2014, she has expanded the organization to chapters in eight cities outside of San Francisco to empower and connect more than 4,000 women in the industry.
 Medina van Nierop has over 15 years of experience in product management and marketing, and her passion for equality has allowed her to give back to the Latinx community by allowing more Latina women the opportunity to pursue careers in tech.